Fifth Talk: Shamati No.1: "There is None Else Beside Him"

 When a person cries to the Creator for help, it suddenly becomes clear that: “all the rejections he had experienced had come from the Creator.

-And only if that person has a true desire, he will receive help from Above.
-And he is constantly shown his faults in his present state; that is, he is sent thoughts and views, which work against his efforts.
-This is in order for him to see that he is not one with the Creator.
-And as much as he overcomes, he always sees how he is found in a position farther from holiness than others, who feel one with the Creator.
+"And only if that person has a true desire will he receive help from Above.
+And he is constantly shown how he is at fault in his present state.
+Namely, he is sent thoughts and views, which are against the work.
+This is in order for him to see that he is not one with the Lord.
+And as much as he overcomes, he always sees how he is farther from holiness than others, who feel that they are one with the Creator.

 The Creator gives a person painful blows in order to return him to the goal of creation.
 Usually, if a person feels good, then he delights in it and does not care whether the Creator exists or not.
 However, it is important for a person to be one with the Creator specifically when he is in a good state.
 This is why the Creator sends us blows - in order for people to be reminded of Him.
 When a person feels bad, then, one way or another, he begins to think about the Creator.
 However, all of the work consists in being with the Creator when you feel good.